danluo7/gbm/README.md

 Plot range of values and general distribution of FPKM values for all 8 libraries

-Create boxplots using different colors.
-Display on a log2 scale and add the minimum non-zero value to avoid log2(0).
+Create boxplots using different colors by setting storing the colors of the columns in a variable called data_colors. then display on a log2 scale and add the minimum non-zero value to avoid log2(0).
 Note that the bold horizontal line on each boxplot is the median.

 	colors()